sanjeevsaroy/arcade-game/README.md

 ![Water](https://github.com/saroyy/arcade-game/blob/master/images/water-block.png)

-Oh, I forgot to add that there's enemies lurking around to stop you!
+Oh, I forgot to add that there are enemies lurking around to stop you!
 Touch one of these bad-boys and your wins will reset :(

 ![Enemy](https://github.com/saroyy/arcade-game/blob/master/images/enemy-bug.png)